UK PM Defends History In Statue Row, As Fears Grow Over Protests - UrduPoint

 UK PM Defends History In Statue Row, As Fears Grow Over Protests

-In London, authorities boarded up several statues, including one of World War II leader Winston Churchill, after previous damage and with further demonstrations planned.
+Several statues were boarded up as a precaution, including one of World War II leader Winston Churchill and the Cenotaph war memorial in central London, after previous damage.

-Mayor Sadiq Khan said the monuments, as well as the Cenotaph war memorial, were being protected against the risk of "disorder, vandalism and violence".
+Residents in Liverpool's Penny Lane, which was immortalised in The Beatles' 1967 song, scrubbed graffiti daubed on street signs that claimed it was named after a slave trader.

+In Bannockburn, central Scotland, a statue to king Robert the Bruce was defaced, calling the man who led the Scots to victory against the English in 1314 a racist.

-Statues and monuments to figures involved in Britain's colonial past and the international slave trade have become increasing targets for activists over the last week.
+Statues, monuments, street and building Names commemorating historical figures from Britain's colonial past have increasingly become targets for activists over the last week.

 That has prompted calls for a re-examination of how the country's historical legacy is marked in public spaces, and for many monuments to be torn down or relocated to museums.